Spanish Seafood Paella

 Tried this recipe?Mention @Suebeehomemaker or tag #suebeehomemaker!

 1. If you enjoy cooking and you enjoy grilling (I cooked mine in a pan on the grill), this is a dish that’s as fun to cook as it is to eat.
-Grab your favorite beverage and have fun!
+Grab your favorite beverage and enjoy!

 2. Michelle W says: